contensis/docs-management-dotnet/key-concepts/asset-new.md

 > An optional parameter that allows the filename of the asset to be specified, overriding the name of the local file.

 ### Remarks

+If no filename parameter is specified, then the name of the local file is used.

 Throws an *FileNotFoundException* if the specified local file does not exist.